ljesparis/micro-todo/README.md

  * **go-micro**

-Note: this todo list do not use a database, because the purpose of the example is to prove micro services
+Note: this todo list do not use a database, because the purpose of the example is to prove microservices pattern

 ## Run